KIvancevic/my-website/README.md

 # MY Website

-this is a really awesome website
+This is a really awesome website

-Edit on example branch

 Now editing on update-readme brench

+Update locally